ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

 If you run your application now, you'll be able to create, update, and delete documents in a MongoDB database.
 This is a very basic CRUD application, with a very basic and unstyled UI, but it should give you the foundation to build much more sophisticated applications.

 Some ideas for this are:

-*You could add fields to the database to classify customers according to which stage they are in your sales [pipeline](https://www.bitrix24.com/glossary/what-is-pipeline-management-definition-crm.php) so that you can track if a customer is potentially stuck somewhere and contact them to re-engage.
+* You could add fields to the database to classify customers according to which stage they are in your sales [pipeline](https://www.bitrix24.com/glossary/what-is-pipeline-management-definition-crm.php) so that you can track if a customer is potentially stuck somewhere and contact them to re-engage.
-*You could then integrate some basic marketing automation with a page allowing you to send an email or SMS to customers (though don't spam clients!).
+* You could then integrate some basic marketing automation with a page allowing you to send an email or SMS to customers (though don't spam clients!).
-*You could also add fields to keep track of customer purchasing information so that you can see which products do well with which customers.
+* You could also add fields to keep track of customer purchasing information so that you can see which products do well with which customers.

-If you want to start from where this tutorial leaves off, fork the Repl at [https://replit.com/@JamesWhitford/ReplCRM](https://replit.com/@JamesWhitford/ReplCRM)
+If you want to start from where this tutorial leaves off, fork the Repl at [https://replit.com/@ritza/replcrm](https://replit.com/@ritza/replcrm)
-To get additional guidance from the Repl community, also join Repl's Discord server by using this invite link [http://replit.com/discord](http://replit.com/discord).
+To get additional guidance from the Repl community, also join Repl's Discord server by using this invite link [https://replit.com/discord](https://replit.com/discord).

 _This article was contributed by Gerrit Vermeulen and edited by Katherine James._

+<iframe height="400px" width="100%" src="https://replit.com/@ritza/replcrm?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>